JaneliaSciComp/gpt-semantic-search/README.md

 ### Download data sources

-For now, you can experiment easily by copying the wiki data source from shared storage on NRS:
+For now, you can experiment easily by copying the data sources from shared storage on NRS:

     mkdir ./data
     copy -R /nrs/scicompsoft/rokicki/semantic-search/wiki ./data